MohammedHany1/FWD-Project-1/README.md

 # FWD-Project-1

-This is the first project of Front End Web Development Proffesional track with egFWD
+This is the first project of Front End Web Development Professional track with egFWD

 Project contains a simple landing page with a dynamic nav bar which adds the new sections by itself